 Ian Colclough joined the computer industry after graduating in medicine from Monash University.
 As a medical practitioner, hospital administrator, and information technology specialist, Ian brings a diverse range of skills to the Board.
 His career, spanning over 30 years, has been predominantly involved with health information systems ranging through to research and development, strategic planning, business development, and sales and marketing, with some of the world’s largest computer companies in Australia, South Africa and the United Kingdom.

 Simon Meadows is a proud Macedon Ranges resident who enjoys being involved in the community, and volunteering his skills to assist in better health and lifestyle opportunities for others.
-Simon is currently CEO of Selkirk Group, Director at Tennis Victoria, and President of the Kyneton District Tennis Club.
+Simon is currently CEO of Barker Trailers, Director at Tennis Victoria, and President of the Kyneton District Tennis Club.
 He is also involved in the Kyneton Ambulance Auxiliary.
 Simon has 15 years’ experience in senior management and extensive board experience, particularly in the areas of risk management, governance, change management, sales and marketing, and positive change development.
 Simon has a Bachelor of Business, a Bachelor of Arts and is a graduate of the Australian Institute of Company Directors.